Blue Lies Matter: How The Rise Of Video Shattered Police Credibility

 - A former "Apprentice" contestant has filed a lawsuit against Trump for calling her a liar over sexual assault allegations.

-- Birth control startups are seeing a spike in demand because many women are nervous coverage under Obamacare will disappear.

 - You can now dig through the CIA's secret history.
-12 millions declassified docs are on the internet for all to see 🤓📚
+12 million declassified docs are on the internet for all to see 🤓📚

 Report an Issue